 Quality assurance and control in monitoring procedures.

-The procedures established by the project will be followed, guarantying the quality of the information collected and its proper filing.
+The procedures established by the project will be followed, guaranteeing the quality of the information collected and its proper filing.

 The procedures initially consist of training the personnel in charge of taking, collecting, and filing information.
-As a second instance, the real capacity of the personnel in charge of making analyzes and estimates will be evaluated, based on the monitoring information carried out.
-Likewise, there will be forestry technicians who will support the execution activities of establishing the stands, so that they are in accordance with the approaches described and the objectives set by the project.
+As a second instance, the real capacity of the personnel in charge of making analyses and estimates will be evaluated, based on the monitoring information carried out.
+Likewise, there will be forestry technicians who will support the execution activities of establishing the stands, so that they are by the approaches described and the objectives set by the project.

 A management structure is established that allows viewing a scale of command and those responsible to guarantee control over the quality of the information.

-For the training of personnel, there will be a series of protocols, formats and forms that allow standardizing the processes of establishing monitoring plots, collecting information in the field (dendrometric variables), incorporating the collected information, analysis, etc. Therefore.
+For the training of personnel, there will be a series of protocols, formats, and forms that allow standardizing the processes of establishing monitoring plots, collecting information in the field (dendrometric variables), incorporating the collected information, analysis, etc. Therefore.
 According to the methodology, four fundamental stages are considered to ensure transparent and accurate estimates of GHG removals provided by the project:

 Reliability in field measurements.

 The protocols designed for the training of personnel in charge of establishing plots and in charge of measuring dendrometric variables (height, diameters, circumference at chest height), guarantee the standardization of procedures.
-The training of said personnel will oversee a forestry engineer and supported by technicians, who will oversee directing the monitoring teams.
+The training of said personnel will oversee a forestry engineer and be supported by technicians, who will oversee directing the monitoring teams.

-The need to adjust said protocols will be periodically evaluated, without generating alterations in the values of measurements made previously. adjust the protocol, each time to the condition of the region, planting dynamics and incorporation of areas under control that will enter the project.
+The need to adjust said protocols will be periodically evaluated, without generating alterations in the values of measurements made previously.
+Adjust the protocol, each time to the condition of the region, planting dynamics, and incorporation of areas under control that will enter the project.

 The training time will be as long as necessary to guarantee sufficient knowledge in the handling of measuring equipment and instruments.
 Therefore, training must have theoretical and practical measurement procedures and avoid errors in measurement and typing of information.